ubihazard/probook-4x30s/README.md

 <integer>768</integer>
 ```

-The OC `config.plist` patch doesn’t seem to work on Big Sur with OCLP-installed HD3000 kext.
-Instead, the `AppleIntelSNBGraphicsFB` kext has to be [modified directly](https://github.com/ubihazard/macos-scripts/tree/main/Scripts#root-patching "Patch guide") with the help of binary hexadecimal editor.
+The OC `config.plist` patch doesn’t seem to work on Big Sur with OCLP-installed HD3000 kexts.
+Instead, the `AppleIntelSNBGraphicsFB` (“Sandy Bridge graphics”) kext has to be [modified directly](https://github.com/ubihazard/macos-scripts/tree/main/Scripts#root-patching "Patch guide") with the help of binary hexadecimal editor.
 And the VRAM size value in `AppleIntelHD3000Graphics`’s `Info.plist` is also different:

 ```xml
 <key>VRAMOverride</key>